The Winterthur Library

 1 game box: col. ill.

-Summary: A children's game that was designed to be an object lesson in geography.
+A children's game designed to be an object lesson in geography.
 Its cover illustration features a map of the United States.
 Children are dressed in costume to represent traditional dress of different ethnic groups.
 There is a jungle setting to the left and a mountain setting to the right.

 Pieces are all missing; have only the top and bottom of the box.